How to Spot a Lie (and Deliver Alternative Truth)

 This should not come as a surprise.
 The human species as we know them have been in existence for about six million years; the modern form of human beings evolved about 200,000 years ago; we believe that our civilization is about 6000 years old.
 This means that we have been using verbal communication for less than a year in terms of human lifespan.

 According to an oft-quoted research, human communication is only 7% verbal – and 93% non-verbal.
-I would suspect that the authors of this research were biased (I wish I could see them announcing the results), but it is a fact that the non-verbal part of the message may be responsible for at least half of its meaning.
+I would suspect that the authors of this research were biased (I wish I could see them announcing the results: there could be some visual cues), but it is a fact that the non-verbal part of the message may be responsible for at least half of its meaning.

-Why this half is more important than the other, verbal half?
+Why this half is more important than the other, the verbal half?

 The verbal part can (and will) be scripted, edited, rehearsed and polished.
 Even the tone of your voice can be adjusted and tuned.
 What is extremely difficult to fake is the non-verbal cues that accompany your words.
 You can – with the help of a professional – learn when to look with your eyes wide open – or squint; when to open your palms – or rub them together; when to smile – or stay silent.
 However, in a real-life situation, even the best James Bond or Mata Hari will inevitably betray themselves.